Samsung April 2022 security update is now rolling out for these Galaxy devices

 We’ve seen Samsung really up the ante with update speed over the past 18 months to the point that each patch begins rolling out before release notes are shared publicly.
 The rollout of the April patch actually started in earnest at the very cusp of the month.
 The current flagship Galaxy S22 series saw the OTA update being arriving in selected regions on March 31.

+Samsung has now released the official release notes for the April 2022 security update, which includes a fix for the widely publicised “Dirty Pipe” exploit that affects Pixel and Galaxy devices.
+This vulnerability can allow attackers to gain full control of your device but is limited to the Galaxy S22 series due to this exploit directly affecting models that shipped with Android 12 and with kernel version 5.8 or higher.

+Twenty-seven high-level vulnerabilities have been resolved here including eighteen mid-level vulnerabilities.
+This time around there are no issues listed or tagged as “critical” but some might argue the “Dirty Pipe” exploit could be considered as such.

-Samsung has not yet released the official release notes for the April 2022 security update, so it’s unclear just what security issues have been resolved with the current latest update.
-Last month saw a flurry of devices not only get a regular monthly security patch, but also One UI 4.1, which is a mid-cycle update that initially launched with the Galaxy S22 and contains exclusive features.
+Last month saw a flurry of devices not only get a regular monthly security patch but in some cases it also included the full One UI 4.1 upgrade, which is a mid-cycle update that initially launched with the Galaxy S22 and contains exclusive features.
+However, there are a few Samsung Galaxy handsets that will get updated with One UI 4.1 and the April 2022 security update.

 Devices with Samsung April 2022 security update

-The current pool of Samsung Galaxy smartphones with the very latest and greatest security update is quite small, but it is constantly expanding by device and region with more expected over the coming days and weeks.
+The current pool of Samsung Galaxy smartphones with the April 2022 security update is quite small, but it is constantly expanding by device and region with more expected over the coming days and weeks.

 This list will include a note on where the update first debuted and if it is also available in the United States.
 As usual, the latest additions will be marked in bold.